6 Best 64GB RAM Laptops in 2026 –[Power Users, Creators & Gamers]

 Cons

-If you’re looking for the perfect balance between performance and price, the ASUS ROG Strix G16 64GB RAM is definitely one of the best gaming laptops in its class.
+If you’re looking for the perfect balance between performance and price, the ASUS ROG Strix G18 64GB RAM is definitely one of the best gaming laptops in its class.

-It’s powered by an Intel Core i9-14900HX (24-core processor) paired with an NVIDIA RTX 4060 GPU (TGP 140W), which delivers solid performance for 1440p gaming, streaming, or running design software like Blender, AutoCAD, or Premiere Pro.
+It’s powered by an Intel Core Ultra 9 275HX (24-core processor) paired with an NVIDIA GeForce RTX 5080 GPU, which delivers exceptional performance for high-resolution gaming, streaming, or running demanding software like Blender, AutoCAD, or Premiere Pro.

-What makes it stand out in this price range is its 16-inch QHD+ display with a 240Hz refresh rate.
-This ultra-smooth visual performance is usually only found in high-end models like the Lenovo Legion Pro or MSI Raider, but ASUS has packed it into a more affordable chassis.
+What makes it stand out in this class is its 18-inch 2.5K ROG Nebula display with a 240Hz refresh rate.
+This ultra-smooth visual performance is usually only found in flagship models like high-end Lenovo Legion or MSI Raider systems, but ASUS has packed it into a powerful gaming chassis.

 Who Should Buy This & Why: